 In the next step, we’ll configure the user activation method.

-Step 6: Configure User Activation Method
+Step 6: Pick a User Activation Method

 If you scroll down from the User Roles section, you should see User Activation & Logins section.
 We recommend toggling on the Enable User Activation button if you want to prevent spam signups and control user activations.